Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

     This step shows how you can create the application UI and make small alterations to it to improve the usability of your application.

-When you are developing a more complex application, you can take advantage of the [native tools included in the Tizen Studio](../../../tizen-studio/native-tools/index.md) to ease the tasks of creating functionality and designing the application UI.
+When you are developing a more complex application, you can take advantage of the [native tools included in Tizen Studio](../../../tizen-studio/native-tools/index.md) to ease the tasks of creating functionality and designing the application UI.

 <a name="create"></a>
 ## Creating a Project

-The following example shows you how to create and configure a basic wearable native widget application project in the Tizen Studio.
+The following example shows you how to create and configure a basic wearable native widget application project in Tizen Studio.
 An application project contains all the files that make up an application.

 > **Note**
 >
-> Standalone widget application packages are not allowed in the Tizen Store.
+> Standalone widget application packages are not allowed in Tizen Store.
 >
-> For user convenience, you can use a standalone widget application for testing purposes in the Tizen Studio.
-If you want to publish the application in the Tizen Store, combine it with at least 1 UI application in the same package.
+> For user convenience, you can use a standalone widget application for testing purposes in Tizen Studio.
+If you want to publish the application in Tizen Store, combine it with at least 1 UI application in the same package.
 > For more information, see [Developing Multiple Projects as a Combined Package](../../tutorials/process/app-dev-process.md#develop).

 The following figure illustrates the application to be created.
 The application screen displays the **Hello widget** text and no user interaction is provided.